What is working capital

 Although they are similar, related concepts and are often confused, working capital and cash flow are not quite the same thing.

-A working capital ratio is a representation of the financial health of your business.
+A working capital ratio is a representation of the financial health of your dental practice as a business overall.
 It is a broad picture of your business’s ability to pay off debt in the short-term.
 Cash flow is more concerned with the cash that can be generated.
 This means you could have a weak working capital but a strong cash flow.
 Your business is generating a lot of money, you just owe nearly as much as you make.

 Therefore, even with a strong cash flow, low working capital can make it difficult to pay your debts off on time.
 If this is the case, you may benefit from raising working capital finance.